How to Find Housing in Aarhus

 Private market - what to expect

 When it comes to looking for an apartment/room in a shared apartment on the private market, most of it is done through Facebook, both Marketplace and private groups.
 Take a look at: Lejligheder til salg og leje i Aarhus, Lejebolig og lejligheder i Aarhus or Housing in Aarhus (Facebook group for internationals).
-You can also use housing portals.
-The most used ones are Boligportal.dk, Lejebolig.dk, and Findroommate.
+In addition to AU Housing, there are several housing portals you can use to find accommodation in Aarhus.
+The most popular ones include Boligportal.dk, Lejebolig.dk, and Findroommate.
 The portals have a subscription where you get access for free for a limited time (usually a couple of days), and after you have to pay a certain amount each month.
 Please, be aware that the monthly price is usually quite high.

 Below you can find five tips that I wish someone would have told me when I began to look for a place to live in Aarhus.
 (It was at the beginning of August.
 Way too late and extremely stressful. 😬 )